-If you’re one of these people that has trouble finishing a project, a song, a mix, an arrangement, well, welcome to the club.
+If you’re one of these people that has trouble finishing a project, a song, a mix, or an arrangement, well, welcome to the club.
 This is a common occurrence with artists of all types, and it’s so common that Leonardo Da Vinci spoke about it over 500 years ago.

 A consummate professional knows when to abandon his work.
-He knows when to move on, when not to let his emotions get to him when he has a project that has a deadline and needs to go out.
+He knows when to move on and when not to let his emotions get to him when he has a project that has a deadline and needs to go out.
 You have to get the work done and move on.
 It’s the only way to get better.
 I had to learn that I’m not going to magically turn each one of my productions into an amazing song every time.
 I’m certainly not going to make that happen by slicing the drums up a million times and spending hours tuning the vocals.
 That kind of stuff doesn’t matter when it comes to the bigger picture.
-You learn from each mix and every tracking session, but no single thing ‘s going to make or break a mix or production.
+You learn from each mix and every tracking session, but no single thing is going to make or break a mix or production.
 There’s not a single technique that’s going to take your skills to the next level.
 Everything is made up of small wins; small things eventually accumulate and add up to something much bigger.

 I also used to wait for inspiration to motivate me to start working.
 I would wait for my brain to magically tell me to go make music.
 I don’t think anyone is constantly inspired.
 Inspiration comes and goes.
 Spurts of inspiration happen, but it’s rare.
 I need to push myself to start working.
 A real professional is someone that’s going to hone their abilities whether they feel inspired or not.
-You can’t wait for the perfect moment or the perfect setup or the perfect piece of gear to start working on a mix or project.
+You can’t wait for the perfect moment or the perfect setup, or the perfect piece of gear to start working on a mix or project.
 You just have to show up.
 Showing up and starting is half the battle.
-Making art feels daunting whether it be an album or a painting, conceptually it feels impossible.
+Making art feels daunting, whether it be an album or a painting, conceptually, it feels impossible.

-Many times artist and creators are surprised at how their work ends up the way it does.
+Many times artists and creators are surprised at how their work ends up the way it does.
 It’s almost like we serendipitously end up with the finished product, but we aren’t sure how we got there.
-It makes us feel like a phony because we don’t know how we did it.
+It makes us feel like phony because we don’t know how we did it.
 Then there’s always this underlying fear that we won’t be able to get to that same place again.
-It’s hard not to feel like that one great recording, or mix or song we made was just a stroke of good luck, and we wouldn’t be able to do it again.
+It’s hard not to feel like that one great recording, mix, or song we made was just a stroke of good luck and we wouldn’t be able to do it again.
 Since we don’t know exactly what we did, we certainly don’t know how to replicate it.
 So we go into the next project with our fingers crossed, hoping that we can recreate that same magic again, sometimes we do, and other times we don’t.

 Perfectionism will affect every aspect of your creative process, but it will affect you most when it comes time to stamp something finished.
 Trying to create something that’s “perfect” won’t let you declare any project completed because there’s always something you can do to make it better